2003 Pacific typhoon season: Retirement

-Following the season, the ESCAP/WMO Typhoon Committee would retire the names Imbudo and Maemi.
-They would be replaced by Molave and Mujigae.
-Hong Kong requested the name Yanyan to also be removed from the list, and was subsequently replaced by Dolphin.
-Additionally, misspelled Koni had its spelling corrected to Goni.
+Following the season, the names Imbudo and Maemi were retired, and replaced by Molave and Mujigae, respectively.
+Hong Kong requested the removal of Yanyan, to be replaced by Dolphin.
+The name Koni had its spelling corrected to Goni.
+PAGASA retired the name Harurot from their naming lists, replacing it with Hanna.

-PAGASA announced that Harurot would be retired from their naming lists due to extensive damage, and was replaced by Hanna for future seasons.

 Season effects

 The following table provides basic meteorological and impact information for each tropical cyclone from the 2003 Pacific typhoon season in tabular format; unnamed tropical cyclones are not included.
 PAGASA names for storms are provided in parentheses.
 Storms entering from the Central Pacific only include their information while in the western Pacific, and are noted with an asterisk *.